webfashionist/RichText/README.md

 - `class` (default: `(string) ""`) :: Sets additional custom classes for the editor
 - `useParagraph` (default: `(boolean) false`) :: Uses paragraph tags instead of div containers (browser default) when pressing ENTER, if set to `true`.
 - `maxlength` (default: `(int) 0`) :: Defines a max length for the text (HTML length not considered!).
 The default value `0` doesn't define any limit
+- `maxlengthIncludeHTML` (default: `(boolean) false`) :: If `true`, the length of the HTML code will be used instead of only the written text
 - `callback` (default: `undefined`) :: Sets a callback if the editor has been loaded.
 The first and only parameter of the callback contains the jQuery element of the editor

 ## Undo RichText

-There's now the possibility to undo the RichText editor to the state before `.richText()` has been called.
+There's the possibility to undo the RichText editor to the state before `.richText()` has been called.

 For this to work, simply call `.unRichText()` on the initial textarea, on which `.richText()` has previously been called.